 Apply Color Mapping – Applies the color mapping options specified in the Color mapping rollout of the V-Ray Main Render Settings.

 The Caustics Render Element is useful for changing the appearance of caustic elements after rendering in a compositing or image editing application.
 Below is an example of its use.

 The VRayCasutics Render Element is added to the Beauty render to form the final image.

-The Reflective Caustics and Refractive Caustics options on the Global Illumination rollout in the Render Setup window cause a similar effect in the final rendering, but these caustics do not show up in the Caustics Render Element.
+The Reflective Caustics and Refractive Caustics options of the GI Render Settings cause a similar effect in the final rendering, but these caustics do not show up in the Caustics Render Element.